-Staff must share all concerns with the Head (or in his absence, the Deputy Head) without delay so that it can be recorded and dealt with appropriately, sensitively, and proportionately and in a timely manner.
+Staff must share all concerns with the Head without delay so that it can be recorded and dealt with appropriately, sensitively, and proportionally and in a timely manner.
 Where a low-level concern is raised about the Head, it should be shared with the Chair of Governors.